<< HD | Category | Heart Disease >>

 Low-Carb Diet Plan - Gary Taubes

 Low-Carb Diet Plan - Found this list in Gary Taubes' book Good Calories, Bad Calories to be about right.
 He culled it from Herman Taller and and Robert Atkins.
 More-or-less how I am eating.
-I'm basically avoiding any processed carbs, though I do eat Leo Galland's Omega Blast Granola in the morning.
+I'm basically avoiding any processed foods and oils, though I do eat Leo Galland's Omega Blast Granola in the morning.
 In fact, I really love many of the recipes from Leo Galland's Fat Resistance Diet.

 Pomegranate Chicken